youkai-pl/lanchat/README.md

 | --localhost | -l    | Connect to localhost.                      |
 | --no-server | -n    | Start without server.                      |
 | --no-udp    | -b    | Start without broadcasting.                |

+### Public key verification
+Lanchat saves public key of connected users and compare them in next connections.
+Keys are assigned to IP address.
+Thanks to that the possibility of a man in the middle attack is somewhat limited.

+**On first connection you should compare fingerprints by yourself**

+If public key was changed Lanchat will give error message on each connection.
+If you are sure the keys are correct (for example ip address is used by more than one user) you should remove corresponding PEM file in Lanchat config directory.

 ### Configuration